 It is also a time that is usually filled with doing, doing, doing with no stopping to breathe and nourish and be.
 A time when we especially shove down our feelings of sadness and anger, of grief and rage.
 A time where we feel the extra pressure to simply smile and nod and get along in the name of peace.
 A time that can cause an extra amount of stress in our lives and on our systems.

 For me, the holidays are always bittersweet.
 I miss my loved ones who have died or those who are no longer a part of my life, while also enjoying seeing the lights in my children’s eyes sparkle.
 We have all our little traditions during this time of year that keep us in the busy and doing and sometimes I forget to schedule in those days of nothing, of sitting at home being in our own space and minds.
 It is a time of year I am reminded of those who have chosen not to be a part of my life as well as those I have chosen to leave.
-It is a time of grieving the life I thought I wanted for myself and my children and of both grieving and rejoicing the life we actually have.
+It is a time of grieving the life I thought I wanted for myself and my children and of rejoicing the life we actually have.
 It is a time of physical and emotional exhaustion.
 It is a time when I can find myself easily annoyed, irritated, and triggered.

 It is the time of year that I really need to up my self care in the ways that are actually helpful.

 Like, remembering to take a few moments here and there to soothe my nervous system.

 Remembering to set boundaries and to say no.

 Remembering to stay present in my body and to listen to it, its wants and needs.